£8,000 For Teeth Damage: A Guide To Mouth Injury Compensation Claims

 We’ll be covering the exact nature of what to claim compensation for shortly.
 In the meantime, to learn more about financial losses, call us via the number at the top of the page.

-You could potentially file a care claim for your broken tooth.
-Now, a care claim would handle any care needs which arise due to your mouth injury.
+You could potentially file a care claim for your broken tooth, and this would handle any care needs which arise due to your mouth injury.
 They could include:

 - Additional support from any relatives and friends